Middle School

 Electives

 Each semester, students choose one elective.
 The elective meets one time a week and includes students from 6th, 7th, and 8th grade.
-Past electives have included: Computer Programming, Principles of Graphic Design, Typing Club, Cooking, and many others!
+Past electives have included: Computer Programming, Principles of Graphic Design, Typing Club, Cooking, Engineering, Chess, and many others!
 Students have fun exploring a topic of interest while at the same time getting to know students in the other middle school grades.